 I'm a little late on the bandwagon with this post.
 I haven't seen much rumbling about IF or Keto recently for that matter.
 These things seem to have peaks in popularity (I see more stuff about Carnivore diet, which again, with any style of eating will work for some, not for all).

 You see, it's a neat thing.
+You'll hear it from me again and again.
 You're an individual.
 So what works for one person, won't necessarily work for you.

 There are many ways to live the intermittent fasting, aka time restricted feeding, lifestyle: alternate day fasting, 16:8, one meal a day, 5:2…and many more.